jasoncast880/pockpet/README.md

 19-08-24
 This thing sucks lmaooo; i hate debugging this

+21-08-24
+Build ok, BUT I had to rework pico sdk to include the directories (follow the compiler)...
+Don't know if this approach works long term.
+I need to test with my ec2 instance, i plan a TCP socket application alongside the buffer management system.

 ## Long Term Goals For Pockpet (by branch)
 + v1 - A simple demo prototype using *just* the lcd screen, buttons - this version used a pressure fit 3d printed case, slide-in components and crude soldering & wirings.